praveenjrneymar11/beginner-project/README.md

 # portfolio-project
-Title : Book management system
-Description : This system has 3 classes namely Book, LibraryBook, Ebook along with check_in and Check_out methods.
-The information protected using Encapsulation principle
-Key features: Users can create new book by instantiating an object with attributes like title, author name, copies available, ISBN number, etc
+Users can create a new book by providing information like title, author, ISBN number, copies availble, etc. This project is created using python object oriented programming principles.